ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 5.3.
 DS.
 Supplier management.

-- The Supplier and Contract Database (SCD).
+- The Suppliers and Contracts Database (SCD).

 - Characteristics of the contract with suppliers.